Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet: Introduction

-\item Integrate multi-source dataset: We integrate four years (2016–2019) of radar-based precipitation data with multi-variable observations from 22 KNMI weather stations across the Netherlands.
-The datasets were temporally aligned and standardized to enable pixel-level fusion between radar grids and discrete station data, provides a rich source of information for improving precipitation nowcasting.
+\begin{enumerate} \item \textbf{Multi-source data integration.} We combine four years (2016–2019) of radar precipitation data with multi-variable observations from 22 KNMI weather stations in the Netherlands, enabling joint learning from radar grids and station measurements.

-\item Development of SmaAt-fUsion: This model extends the SmaAt-UNet framework \cite{trebing2021smaat} by incorporating weather station data into the bottleneck of the SmaAt-UNet model, where high-level representations are formed.
+\item \textbf{SmaAt-fUsion.} We extend the SmaAt-UNet framework \cite{trebing2021smaat} by injecting weather station information at the bottleneck layer to enhance high-level feature representations.

-\item Development of SmaAt-Krige-GNet: To explicitly capture spatial relationships between weather stations, we employ the Kriging algorithm, a geo-statistical interpolation method, to generate spatially continuous maps from the collected discrete weather station data.
-These Kriging-derived maps serve as an additional data input to SmaAt-Krige-GNet, which extends the SmaAt-UNet model by incorporating a dual-encoder architecture.
-The Kriging-based stream is concatenated with the precipitation stream at multiple stages of the network, ensuring that the model learns from both data sources at various levels of abstraction. \end{enumerate}
+\item \textbf{SmaAt-Krige-GNet.} We generate spatially continuous maps from station observations using Kriging interpolation and incorporate them into SmaAt-UNet model by incorporating a dual-encoder architecture, ensuring that the model learns from both data sources at various levels of abstraction. \end{enumerate}